Issues affecting the single transferable vote: Uniqueness of votes

 If there are a large number of candidates, which is quite common in single transferable vote elections, then it is likely that many preference voting patterns will be unique to individual voters, which could allow voters to identify themselves in a context of corruption or intimidation, with transparency of vote counting undermining the secrecy of ballots.
 For example, in the 2002 Irish general election, the electronic votes were published for the Dublin North constituency.
 There were 12 candidates and almost 44,000 votes cast.
 The most common pattern (for the three candidates from one party in a particular order) was chosen by only 800 voters, and more than 16,000 patterns were chosen by just one voter each.
 The number of possible complete rankings with no ties is the factorial of the number of candidates, so almost half a billion possibilities if there are 12 candidates; but if voters can stop expressing preferences then over 1.3 billion possibilities with 12 candidates.

 Vote management systems

-Two vote management systems exist in STV.
-Vote equalisation works for all systems except those that allow group voting (above the line voting).
-The other method, party designated transfer, only works for systems that allow group voting.
-A party employing a vote equalisation strategy would attempt to ensure that all its candidates obtain an equal number of first preference votes, in the hope that transfers from candidates of other parties eliminated early in the count will lead to the election of an increased number of its candidates.

-For example, in an election for 3 seats, 2 parties (A and C) present two candidates and a third party B presents a single candidate.
-All party A voters prefer party B to party C. All party C voters prefer party B to party A. All party B voters prefer party C to party A. The following 1000 votes are cast: